 - Life insurance policies do not contain terrorism exclusions; proceeds will be paid to the beneficiary as designated on the policy.

 - Health and disability insurance policies may provide coverage for loss of life, injury or sickness to individuals in the event of a terrorist attack.
+Check your individual policy.

-Prior to 9/11, standard commercial insurance policies included terrorism coverage as part of the package, effectively free of charge.
+- Terrorism coverage – Prior to 9/11, standard commercial insurance policies included terrorism coverage as part of the package, effectively free of charge.
 Today, terrorism coverage is generally offered separately at a price that more adequately reflects the current risk.

-No such declaration is needed to trigger coverage under home and auto policies because there are no exclusions for terrorism.
+For the terrorism coverage to be triggered under TRIA for commercial policies, a terrorist attack has to be declared a “certified act” by the Secretary of the Treasury.
+(Note that no such declaration is needed to trigger coverage under home and auto policies because there are no exclusions for terrorism.)

-What is not covered?
+What is not covered by terrorism insurance?

 There are long-standing restrictions regarding war coverage and nuclear, biological, chemical and radiological (NBCR) events in both personal and commercial insurance policies.

-- Nuclear, biological, chemical and radiological (NBCR) attacks are another example of catastrophic events that are fundamentally uninsurable due to the nature of the risk.
-Under the Terrorism Risk Insurance Act, if some NBCR exclusions are permitted by a state, an insurer does not have to make available the excluded coverage.
+- Nuclear, biological, chemical and radiological (NBCR) events may be excluded.
+Again, these exclusions reflect that certain manmade catastrophic events are fundamentally uninsurable.
+Under the Terrorism Risk Insurance Act, if some NBCR exclusions are permitted by a state, an insurer in that state does not have to make available the excluded coverage.

 Next steps link: Stay safe in a disaster—be prepared with an effective evacuation plan for you and your family.